zack-bitcoin/amoveo/docs/other_blockchains/drivechain.md

 Freeze Attacks
 =======

-If you want to cause a delay in bitcoin, you need to pay more than the cost of (all the fees) + (all the block rewards) for the period in question.
+If you want to cause a delay in bitcoin, you need to pay more than the cost of (all the fees) + (all the block rewards) for the period in question, and the price of fees will keep getting higher, because the scarcity will drive demand.
+So you are paying ((block reward) + ((extra high fee price)*(as many tx as can fit in a block)))*(number of blocks during the attack period).

 If you want to cause a delay in a drivechain sidechain, you just need to be willing to receive a slightly smaller reward than whoever had created the blocks in that history the previous time.

-Since it is cheap to cause the sidechain to stop processing txs, and an attacker could profit from freezing a sidechain by making bets in markets, this means drivechain sidechains are trust level 4. https://github.com/zack-bitcoin/amoveo/blob/master/docs/basics/trust_theory.md
+Since it is cheap to cause the sidechain to stop processing txs, and an attacker could profit from freezing a sidechain by making bets in other markets, this means drivechain sidechains are trust level 4. https://github.com/zack-bitcoin/amoveo/blob/master/docs/basics/trust_theory.md

 Sidechain block creation griefing